-The trading activity on that day showed that the foreign portfolio investors (FPIs) sold shares worth a net Rs 97.05 crore yesterday, 19 June 2019, as per provisional data released by the stock exchanges.
-Domestic institutional investors (DIIs) sold shares worth a net Rs 104.91 crore yesterday, 19 June 2019, as per provisional data.
+The trading activity on that day showed that the foreign portfolio investors (FPIs) bought shares worth a net Rs 436.02 crore yesterday, 15 October 2019, as per provisional data released by the stock exchanges.
+Domestic institutional investors (DIIs) bought shares worth a net Rs 929.39 crore yesterday, 15 October 2019, as per provisional data.

 Powered by Capital Market - Live News